hanson-hschang/ros2-vicon/README.md

 docker rm <name>
 ```

-> All this command has a GUI in the Docker Desktop app as well.
+> All these commands have a GUI in the Docker Desktop app as well.